Multiple diverse virtual voice persona avatars with coral accents connected by flowing lines into a central AI processing element

 Current frustration: Too many tools promise AI magic without explaining what they actually do.

-How virtual voices evaluate content
+How audience perspectives evaluate content

 1. First impression — What grabs attention (or doesn’t)